Eebzie/Eebzie/README.md

 ### Hullo 🤩

+My name is Gabby and I am in my final year of Biomedical Engineering!
+I don't know what I'm doing with my life right now, but I am having fun coding, so look forward to seeing more projects from me! :-)

+- 🔭 I’m currently working on: my [website](gabbyagustin.me) and my [engineering capstone project](https://github.com/Eebzie/wireless-prosthetic-arm)

 <!--
 **Eebzie/Eebzie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...